 Water Safety and Legionella

-It is the inhalation of droplets of water contaminated by Legionella bacteria that causes Legionnaires’ Disease and people most at risk are individuals with weaker immune systems.
+Legionnaires’ Disease is caused by the inhalation of droplets of water contaminated by the Legionella bacteria and people most at risk are individuals with weaker immune systems. it can be identified by its pneumonia-type symptoms, including nausea, headaches, coughing, fever and shortness of breath.

 A written record must be kept that needs to include: